Glory (1989 film): Home media

 A special repackaged version of Glory was also officially released on DVD on January 2, 2007.
 It includes two discs featuring: widescreen and full screen versions of the film; Picture-in-Picture video commentary by director Ed Zwick and actors Morgan Freeman and Matthew Broderick; a director's audio commentary; and a documentary entitled, The True Story of Glory Continues narrated by Morgan Freeman.
 Also included are: an exclusive featurette entitled, Voices of Glory, an original featurette, deleted scenes, production notes, theatrical trailers, talent files, and scene selections.

 The Blu-ray disc version of the film was released on June 2, 2009.
-Special features include: a virtual civil war battlefield, interactive map, The Voice Of Glory feature, The True Story Continues documentary, the making of Glory, director's commentary, and deleted scenes.
+Special features include: a virtual civil war battlefield, interactive map, The Voice of Glory feature, The True Story Continues documentary, the making of Glory, director's commentary, and deleted scenes.
 The film is displayed in widescreen 1.85:1 color format in 1080p screen resolution.
 The audio is enhanced with Dolby TrueHD sound and is available with subtitles in English, Spanish, French, and Portuguese.
 A UMD version of the film for the Sony PlayStation Portable was also released on July 1, 2008.
 It features dubbed, subtitled, and color widescreen format viewing options.

+Retrospective response

+In 2019, on the film's 30th anniversary, Glory was re-released in over 600 theaters in the U.S. There were many positive reviews noting its artistic impact.
+One article noted "the legacy of Zwick’s depiction of the 54th Massachusetts Regiment extends well beyond a 30th anniversary showcase.
+As a film both about the shared sacrifice of the men of the 54th and the work they left undone ....
+Glory is a distinctly American story—one so compelling that it has become part of the common curriculum in U.S. history classes across the nation."